flaviodelgrosso/electron-forge-react-vite-boilerplate/README.md

 ## 🎯 Overview

-The **Electron Forge React Vite Boilerplate** is your ultimate starting point for creating modern, performant desktop applications.
+The **Reactronite** is your ultimate starting point for creating modern, performant desktop applications.
 This carefully crafted template combines the power of Electron with the speed of Vite, the flexibility of React, and the safety of TypeScript to deliver an exceptional development experience.

-### Why This Boilerplate?
+### Why This Kit?

 - 🏗️ **Production-Ready Architecture** - Clean, scalable project structure with separation of concerns
 - ⚡ **Lightning Fast Development** - Hot Module Replacement (HMR) with Vite for instant feedback